Drug-Induced Schizophrenia? Is it Possible?

 Whether they come from drug use, schizophrenia, or both, psychotic symptoms can be frightening.
 People who experience a psychotic break during drug use often ask legitimate questions:

 Because schizophrenia isn’t drug-induced (other than possibly cannabis), the psychotic symptoms that result from drug use will go away.
 Sometimes they disappear within hours of the drug leaving the system, while other times it can take longer.
 The length of time depends on the drug.

 There isn’t drug-induced schizophrenia to be reversed, but for the psychotic symptoms to fully stop, it’s important to stop using drugs and alcohol.
-Addiction is tough to overcome, so there are treatment centers in place to help.
+Addiction is tough to overcome, so there are drug and alcohol treatment centers in place to help.

-Schizophrenia’s psychotic symptoms won’t go away, but they can be reduced with prescription medication.
+Schizophrenia’s psychotic symptoms won’t go away, but they can be reduced with prescription medication for schizophrenia.
 They can also go into remission.
 Whether from drug use or schizophrenia, you can get help and drastically reduce or eliminate symptoms of psychosis.

 Peterson, T. (2018, March 28).
 Drug-Induced Schizophrenia?
 Is it Possible? , HealthyPlace.
 Retrieved on 2021, January 21 from https://www.healthyplace.com/thought-disorders/schizophrenia-and-drug-abuse/drug-induced-schizophrenia-is-it-possible